 The pandemic has changed the socio-economic landscape and access to healthcare services.
 The outbreak's immediate impact, on the other hand, was uneven.
 In collaboration with its regional and country offices, the WHO Global TB Program has published an information note on the use of essential services for tuberculosis patients during the COVID-19 outbreak.
 Thus, the pandemic has positively influenced the demand for TB diagnostics.

 The post-pandemic phase will be significant for the global TB diagnostics market growth.
 The market will face a slight slowdown in growth as the COVID-19 pandemic passes.
 Other reasons, such as the growing prevalence of tuberculosis among individuals across the globe, will continue to propel the market growth during the forecast period.
-Overall, the global TB diagnostics market will recover quickly, showing positive signs of growth post-pandemic.
+Overall, the global market for TB diagnostics will recover quickly, showing positive signs of growth post-pandemic.